AlgebraicJulia/intertypes/README.md

 - ...which uses content-addressing to automatically de-duplicate dag-shaped data and minimize data transfer
 - ...which is bundled with offline-first, but realtime-ready change management, for correct synchronization across multiple parties.

-When it's time to change your mind about how to structure your data, then write
+When it's time to change your mind about how to structure your data, write a well-typed migration so that you can keep using your old data with the new schema.

 Interested?
 Let's get started.